 What’s happening in York & North Yorkshire?

-The City of York Council is working together with North Yorkshire County Council and the District Councils of Craven, Hambleton, Harrogate, Scarborough, Selby, Richmondshire and Ryedale to negotiate with Government a devolution deal for York and North Yorkshire.
+The City of York Council, North Yorkshire County Council and the District Councils of Craven, Hambleton, Harrogate, Scarborough, Selby, Richmondshire and Ryedale have collectively agreed and set out a range of proposals (known as ‘asks’) that can be used as the basis for negotiations with Government on a devolution deal for York and North Yorkshire.

 What would this mean for you as a local resident?